harvester/harvesterhci.io/kb/2023-08-11/using_netapp_third_party_storage.md

 The NetApp storage will be an option in addition to the normal Longhorn storage; it will not replace Longhorn.
 Virtual machine images will still be stored using Longhorn.

-This has been tested with Harvester 1.2.0 and Trident v23.07.0.
+This has been tested with Harvester 1.2.0 and Trident v${APP_VERSION}.

 This procedure only works to access storage via iSCSI, not NFS.